 Well met and welcome!
 My name is Sam, and on this little corner of the internet, you can find the various programming projects I have put together in my spare time.
-For any questions or comments about them, the site, or Haskell jobs you may be looking to fill, please email me at ag@ (personal messages can be sent to sam@); otherwise, just enjoy your time here, and I hope that your day goes well for you!
+For any questions or comments about them, the site, or full‐time Haskell jobs you may be looking to fill, please email me at ag@ (personal messages can be sent to sam@); otherwise, just enjoy your time here, and I hope that your day goes well for you!

 Iʼve always enjoyed finding my way around computers; from when I figured out the F11 key made Internet Explorer take up the entire screen by accidentally banging the keyboard, and then by deliberately banging on progressively smaller portions of the keyboard until I zeroed in on the proper key, to when I switched my Gentoo installation to build everything using Clang rather than GCC, and hacked together code patches and/or manually added compiler flags to get (almost) everything building again.
-I took a game development class in high school because I had started writing my own—using a more complex environment than the class provided—in my spare time in middle school.
+I took a video game development class in high school because I had started writing my own—using a more complex language and environment than the class did—in my spare time in middle school.
 I specifically requested programming textbooks through the interlibrary loan system for a bit of light reading, even before I had the mathmatical knowledge to fully understand them.

 And yet (or maybe because of that), my mother is able to joke about how

 technologically conservative I am.
 I might unthinkingly forward an email

 and leave the recipiant dealing with a plain‐text rendition of what was

 complete with tracking links displayed in full over three lines of

 identifying characters, just because thatʼs the view I see all the time.
 I